08 Sep The Almond Tree

 It’s a bright, warm Friday afternoon – the kind that ushers in the weekend most beautifully.

-I’ve left the office early – it’s barely 1pm but I’m heading right to the beauty salon.
-I have this luxurious new weave in my hair, and it’s calling gently for some TLC.
+I’ve left the office early – it’s barely 1pm but I’m heading straight to the hair salon.

 I’m thinking about this now, when a picture flits quietly through my mind.

 It’s a picture of my friend – a very close friend, whom I haven’t seen for some weeks.
 I wonder briefly how she’s doing – I’m newly born-again and I know that, though she has a fear of the things of God, she’s been quite the party girl lately.

 “You need to go and see her,” I hear, deep in my spirit.
 That still, small voice.
 “Now.”

 The kind you get when your parent issues a decree, and will brook no argument.

 I try all kinds of pleas, but no.